 The lone mining company was Globex Mining, here is their website.
-They referred to themselves as a “mining bank”, so this was something that peaked my interest.
+They referred to themselves as a “mining bank”, so that was something that peaked my interest.

 Speaking with their president, Jack Stoch, he gave me an overview on their business model.
-As I understood it, GLOBEX’s model is to acquire a lot of mineral properties, enhance their value by undertaking some limited geological work, and then option, JV, or sell the property while retaining a long term NSR royalty.
+As I understood it, GLOBEX’s model is to acquire a portfolio of mineral properties.
+They would try to enhance their value by undertaking some limited geological work.
+Finally they would option, JV, or sell the property while retaining an NSR royalty.

 Mr. Stoch told me that Globex currently has over 140 land packages in their inventory.
 Their properties will be at different stages.
 Some have resource estimates, others only mineralized drill intersections, mineral showings, untested geophysical targets, or combinations of these.